antonio-pinheiro/antonio-pinheiro/README.md

 # Welcome to my Github profile!
 > I'm a Software developer

-I have had experiences with the following programming languages.
+I have had experiences with the following programming languages (At personal and academic projects).

 ![](header.png)